dell/terraform-provider-powermax/docs/data-sources/maskingview.md

 page_title: "powermax_maskingview Data Source - terraform-provider-powermax"
 subcategory: ""
 description: |-
   Data source for reading Masking Views in PowerMax array.
 PowerMax masking views are a container of a storage group, a port group, and an initiator group, and makes the storage group visible to the host.
 Devices are masked and mapped automatically.
-The groups must contain some devices entries.
+The groups must contain some device entries.
 ---

 # powermax_maskingview (Data Source)

 Data source for reading Masking Views in PowerMax array.
 PowerMax masking views are a container of a storage group, a port group, and an initiator group, and makes the storage group visible to the host.
 Devices are masked and mapped automatically.
-The groups must contain some devices entries.
+The groups must contain some device entries.

 ## Example Usage